chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 Next, to prepare the model for efficient inference (i.e., making predictions based on a trained model), load it, distribute it across devices and configure its parameters.

-* This function takes a list of documents and formats them by joining their content with double newline characters / creates blank line between text segments.
+* Take a list of documents and format them by joining their content with double newline characters to create a blank line between text segments.

 ```bash
 def format_docs(docs):
     return "\n\n".join(doc.page_content for doc in docs)
 ```

-* path: Sets the path to the model.
+* Set the path to the model.
-* tokenizer: Loads the tokenizer from the specified path using AutoTokenizer.
+* Load the tokenizer from the specified path using AutoTokenizer.
-* model_config: Loads the model configuration using AutoConfig.
+* Load the model configuration using AutoConfig.

 ```bash
 def main(in_path="../facebook/opt-1.3b/", in_MODEL_NAME="../facebook/opt-1.3b/"):